NSBA: The Premier Advocate for Public Education

 NSBA represents state school boards associations and their more than 90,000 local school board members.
 We believe education is a civil right, and public education is America’s most vital institution.

-Working with and through our State Associations, NSBA Advocates for Equity and Excellence in Public Education through School Board Governance.
+Working with and through our State Associations, NSBA Advocates for Equity and Excellence in Public Education through School Board Leadership.

 School Board Vision

 NSBA’s School Board Vision for Public Education is our unified framework based on our mission.
 As public school advocates, we must be unified in our messaging and proactive in our delivery.

 We continue to adapt as challenges facing public education and local school governance grow.
 Our strategic plan features a more assertive approach to advocacy in the legislative, legal, and public arenas in an effort to shape the debate about public education and to counter the efforts of those who endanger this vital institution.
 Read NSBA's Strategic Plan here.

 Advocacy and member service establish a trajectory that will continue to define NSBA’s work in the coming years.
 This will involve: leading the national conversation about public education; confronting those who would seek to privatize or otherwise undermine the nation’s system of public schools; proposing legal and legislative measures to address educational equity, ensuring that all students everywhere have access to a great public education where they live; and providing the services and support state school boards associations need to enhance the effectiveness of local school boards.
 NSBA also recognizes it must continue to attract and retain highly-competent staff in every area while maintaining a strong financial position to fulfill its mission.